navarrojandg/squid_proxy/README.md

-# squid_proxy
+# data center

-This is the base squid.conf file for a standard squid proxy server.
+This is the squid.conf file for datacenter proxies